-Blacktown Hospital dementia patient Sean O'Malley comes face-to-faces with his idol - Elvis.
-The pair had an hour-long music fest - with amazing dance moves to boot!
+Blacktown Hospital dementia patient Sean O'Malley came face-to-face with his idol - Elvis.
+The pair had an hour-long music fest with amazing dance moves to boot!

 "I have ovarian cancer.
 I just have to accept my situation and smile.
 There's nothing you can do about it.
 Be positive and don't go around saying, "why me?" - patient Phyllis Matthews

-“We know that getting an MRI can often be scary, especially if you’re having the scan for the first time.
-These new machines are state-of-the art – they come with headphones so patients can listen to music during the test, while also enjoying the new sky ceilings" - Westmead Hospital general manager Andrew Newton.
+“Getting an MRI can often be scary, especially if you’re having the scan for the first time.
+These new machines are state-of-the art – they come with headphones so patients can listen to music during the test, while also enjoying the new sky ceilings." - Westmead Hospital general manager Andrew Newton

 Westmead received two new state-of-the-art MRI machines, as part of the WSLHD's Capital Works program.
-The new machines & renovated MRI rooms guarantee a more pleasurable experience for patients.
+The new machines and renovated MRI rooms guarantee a more pleasurable experience for patients.

 WSLHD celebrates its first Wellbeing Festival with laughing classes (cue the giggles!), Zumba, walking groups and a sell-out talk from positivity guru Sue Langley.

-"Vicki is one of the Crown Princess Mary Cancer Centre's (CPMCC) much-loved patients who has been receiving leukemia treatment for many years" - CPMCC medical & network support manager Jenny Butler
+"Vicki is one of our much-loved patients who has been receiving leukaemia treatment for many years." - Crown Princess Mary Cancer Centre (CPMCC) medical and network support manager Jenny Butler

 Patients, visitors and staff at Blacktown Hospital shared their "bucket list" wishes as part of a unique art installation.
 Before I Die encouraged people to think about what they want to achieve before they pass away - a powerful message for Palliative Care Week.